About This Course

-- Irish Leaving Certificate: 64-72 points from a minimum of 4 Higher Subjects (including H3 in Biology)
+- Irish Leaving Certificate: minimum 72 points from a minimum of 4 Higher Subjects (including H3 in Biology)

-- Welsh Baccalaureate Skills Challenge – will be accepted in lieu of one A-level at the A-level grade specified, plus Biology A Level
+- Welsh Baccalaureate Skills Challenge: can be accepted in lieu of one A-level (at the A-level grade specified) plus Biology A Level

 - A GDC recognised Dental Nursing qualification may be submitted in lieu of one A Level subject (please note: A-level subject/s must include Biology).